lgersman/make-recipes-in-different-scripting-languages-demo/python/README.md

 # (by default make would execute a receipt line by line in separate SHELL calls
 .ONESHELL:

-# et voilà : the receipt can now be written in plain modern javascript :-)
+# et voilà : the receipt can now be written in pure python :-)
 all: foo
 	# use some make variables
 	print "# target name is '$@', depends on '$^'"